TheThow/MedianForLargeFiles/README.md

 * When retrieving the median only the file containing the median is loaded from disk

 ## Current optimization potential
-* The jvm will allocate more memory than specified in the parameter - since we are using arraylists for in-memory storage it's possible that they expand to a size larger than needed
+* The application will allocate more memory than specified in the parameter - since we are using arraylists for in-memory storage it's possible that they expand to a size larger than needed
     * Currently each file maintains its own cache which causes this issue - a potential solution would be to have one global cache that is easier to manage memory wise
 * The data written to the file system is not compressed - thus requiring as much disk space as the input file is in size.